VladSCP/Digital-Art-project/README.md

 # --

 # outdated --
-- from Prototype4 and above, just run "setup_packages.py"
+- for Prototype4, just run "setup_packages.py"
 #

 as of Prototype5, all needed packages will be auto-installed before the project opens